emsterdam1/anRNAlab-Protocols/General/Plasmid-SubCloning.md

 **3.** PCR Clean-Up the backbone

 **Ligation Reaction (30 min + overnight)**

+  **1.** Thaw the T4 Ligase + ATP Buffer at room temperature, frequently pipetting up and down to ensure full resuspension.

+  **2.** Prepare the following ligation reaction. *Using a water/buffer master mix is highly encouraged*

   <!-- : in the pipes specify justification -->
   <!-- **X** bolds the inside -->
 <!-- The text below creates dropdown lists for links to next steps or hyperlinks -->